-Currently, our most advanced sensor is an XSens MTi IMU.
-This inertial measurement unit provides us with "drift-free" 3D heading and acceleration data calculated by an on-board EKF fed by the device's accelerometers, gyroscopes, and magnetometers in realtime at 100 Hz.
-Our team used this device effectively at the 2011 RoboSub competition to maintain a surprisingly accurate heading while navigating un-assisted within the competition pool.
-This year, we plan to expand our use of this device to pitch and roll stabilization, both of which proved to be significant issues for SeaBee while moving at high speeds during last year's competition.
+Currently, Seabee's most advanced sensor is an XSens MTi IMU.
+This inertial measurement unit provides the robot with "drift-free" 3D heading and acceleration data calculated by an on-board EKF fed by the device's accelerometers, gyroscopes, and magnetometers in real-time at 100 Hz.
+The team used this device effectively at the 2011 RoboSub competition to maintain a surprisingly accurate heading while navigating un-assisted within the competition pool.